cucumber/docs/content/implementations/jvm.md

   -h, --help                             You're looking at it.
   --i18n LANG                            List keywords for in a particular language
-                                         Run with "--i18n help" to see all languages
+                                         Run with "--i18n help" to see all languages --junit,OPTION[,OPTION]*               Pass the OPTION(s) to the JUnit module.
+                                         Use --junit,-h or --junit,--help to print the options of the JUnit module.

 Feature path examples:
   <path>                                 Load the files with the extension ".feature"